xenocrat/color2css/README.md

 ## Usage

-Define the color `rebeccapurple` using various methods:
+Define the CSS color `rebeccapurple` using various methods:

     $color2css = new color2css("rebeccapurple");
     $color2css = new color2css("#663399");